2024-2028

 Metric

-Percentage of professional technical or Bachelors of Applied Science graduates who are employed nine months post degree completion
+Percentage of Workforce or BAS graduates employed nine months post degree completion

 KPI